Norwin S. and Elizabeth N. Bean Foundation: Funding

 Originally, the foundation was established under the will of Norwin, who died in 1957, since the Beans had no children.
 There was a provision in the trust that provided a life estate for Mrs. Bean.
 However, during her remaining years, Elizabeth added substantially to the coffers of the trust.
 At the time of its creation, the Bean Foundation had assets of just under $4 million.
 The foundation then became active when Elizabeth died in 1967.

 The foundation makes grants for about $700K per year, making it the 9th highest of the top giving foundations in New Hampshire.

 Trustees

 All decisions on grant applications are made by the foundation's five-member board of trustees.
 Three of these are term trustees, who are appointed by the Judge of Probate for a three-year term.
 In addition, there are two senior trustees, each with a 15-year term.
 The board of trustees has a policy that new trustees may not vote until their second year of their term.
 This is to ensure that before voting, they are familiar with the grant-making practices and policies.

-Administration

-The Bean Foundation is located at 40 Stark Street in Manchester, NH 03101.
-The Grant Manager can be reached by phone at 603-493-7257, or by email at Kcook@beanfoundation.org.
-Grant criteria and the grant application can be found at www.beanfoundation.org.